21 genera

 Flowers: April-June

-Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska south to California, east to Alberta and Nevada.
+Distribution: Occurring chiefly west of the Cascades crest and east in the Columbia River Gorge in Washington; Alaska to California, east to Alberta and Nevada.

 Habitat: Moist to well-drained soil, low to mid-elevations in the mountains.